davidthings/mocad/tutorial/tutorial.md

 ### Step 1

-In what follows, we'll take a quick tour of selected parts of OpenSCAD, then Mocad's internals.
+In what follows, we'll take a quick tour of selected parts of OpenSCAD, then more deeply into Mocad's internals.
 If you're an OpenSCAD expert you might want to skip to Chapter 5 which is where the meat of the Mocad Library is introduced.

-The OpenSCAD documentation is excellent - here's their handy cheat sheet.  http://www.openscad.org/cheatsheet/index.html  There is a lot to OpenSCAD, it's unlike most other languages you may have learned.
-Please see any of the many good tutorials to learn about it.
+The OpenSCAD documentation is excellent - here's their handy cheat sheet.  http://www.openscad.org/cheatsheet/index.html  You might want to consult it from time to time.

 Let's start by creating some geometry!
 A cube is a good place to start.
 Here the cube dimensions are specified in an array - ```[ xSize, ySize, zSize ]```.
 The other parameter requests that rather than locating the cube with one corner at the origin, the cube should be centered.